Moving Average (MA) explained for crypto trading

 SMA vs exponential moving average

 The exponential moving average is a type of weighted moving average.
-It puts more focus on the most recent price action, whereas a simple moving average will compare all price action equally.
+It puts more focus on the most recent price actions, whereas a simple moving average will compare all price actions equally.

 The EMA can respond faster than other indicators to recent price changes, and it might be a good strategy to use if you’re trading a particularly volatile asset.